Prince Sultan University

 GV0004.1 Risk Management Committee, and its Roles & Responsibilities

-The responsibility of the risk management committee includes: determine PSU’s approach to risk management involving unit managers; discuss and approve issues that significantly affect PSU’s risk profile or exposure; continually monitor risks and ensure that actions are being implemented; and review risks every two years.
+The responsibility of the risk management committee includes: define PSU’s approach to risk management by involving unit managers; discuss and approve issues that significantly affect the risk profile or exposure; continuously monitor risks and ensure actions are being implemented; and review risks every two years.

 Memberships of the risk management committee for AY 2022-23 are as follows: